- Before you go: Let someone know where

 Mountain Lions:

-also known as cougars, panthers, or pumas -- are normally very elusive but have
+lions -- also known as cougars, panthers, or pumas -- are the Apex

 - Avoid hiking alone, especially between dusk and